Apgoldberg1/Dex-Net-5.0/README.md

 The configs include YAML files specifying model name, save name, dataset path, optimizer, wandb logging, batch size, and more.
 The dataset path should be to the directory containing the "tensors" folder for either the Dex-Net 2.0 or Dex-Net 3.0 dataset.

 ## 🧠 Grasp Models

+**GQ-CNN**s (Grasp Quality Convolutional Neural Networks) are models which use a CNN backbone to predict grasp confidence scores.
+In Dex-Net 5.0 models labelled GQ-CNN take 32x32 images as input and output a single grasp confidence value associated with the center of the image.

+**FC-GQ-CNN**s (Fully Convolutional Grasp Quality Neural Networks) are fully convolutional models.
+In Dex-Net 5.0 these can process image sizes larger than 32x32 and output a heatmap of grasp confidences in a single pass.
+A fully convolutional structure allows for faster inference over running multiple forward passes with a typical GQ-CNN.
+See **Performance Analysis** section for more details.

 **DexNetBase** folllows the model described in [Dex-Net 2.0](https://arxiv.org/pdf/1703.09312.pdf).
 However, unlike the original implementation, it doesn't take the gripper z distance as input because this was not found to impact training (see **Performance Analysis** for more detail).
 It takes only the 32x32 normalized depth images.